 Our buildings are currently closed.
 We can't wait to open the doors and welcome you and your family to the gallery again as soon as we can.

-In the meantime, we're posting a brand new set of creative activities every week.
+During Lockdown we posted a brand new set of creative activities every week.
+There's 14 different artworks and LOTS more activities to discover together.
 They require absolutely NO ART MATERIALS - just lots of creative thinking and imagination!

 There’s lots for you to see and do at the National Galleries of Scotland, including: